andrenq/trading/README.md

 ### Architecture
 -   Data storage is divided into two services, PostgreSql database and IEX REST Api service.
     - PostgreSql is used to persist all the data on the application and we connect to it using hibernate's JDBC.
-    - IEX REST Api service gives us real stock market data throw
+    - IEX REST Api service gives us real stock market data through an Http connection.
--
+- Controllers are responsible for reciving the requests and forwarding them to the services.
+T
 ### Future Improvements
  - Auto-update of IEX data.
  - Ability to create short positions.